spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-disk-encryption.md

 3. From the left **Main Menu**, select **Profiles** and click the cluster profile that you want to edit.

-4. (Optional) We recommend that you create a new version of your cluster profile instead of changing the configuration of your current version.
+4. Create a new version of your cluster profile:

    1. Click the version drop-down menu next to the cluster profile name, and click **Create new version**.
    2. Fill the **Version** field with a new version number.